Direct connect vSAN 2-node stretched cluster is network partitioned and has basic unicast connectivity error in skyline health

 Issue/Introduction

-Direct connect 2-node stretch cluster is showing as partitioned, despite no networking changes after a host reboot or a cluster shutdown and restart.
+• Direct connect 2-node vSAN Stretched cluster appear partitioned, despite no networking changes after initial setup, or a host reboot or a cluster shutdown and restart.

 Environment